niveksoft/lease-gen/basement-lease-template.md

 ## 12. KEYS & LOCKS

-- Landlord provides keys for all exterior doors
+- Landlord provides keys for all exterior basement doors and basement access points
 - **Tenant must return all keys at move-out** (failure results in lock change cost charged to Tenant)
 - Tenant cannot change locks without written permission (if they do, Landlord changes them back at Tenant's expense)